Feel free to email us at: email@example.com if you have questions or concerns.

 We use Stripe for payment transactions and so do not hold payment or payment card data (except for the last 4 digits).

 Where we have given you (or where you have chosen) a password which enables you to access your online account, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

-If you believe we have breached your rights, you can follow the procedure in this article - https://intercom.help/thrivahelpcenter/about-thriva/how-do-i-make-a-complaint - or you can make a complaint to the UK Information Commissioner's Office (https://ico.org.uk) or seek remedy through your local courts if you believe your rights have been breached.
+If you believe we have breached your rights, please contact us at: firstname.lastname@example.org or you can make a complaint to the UK Information Commissioner's Office (https://ico.org.uk) or seek remedy through your local courts if you believe your rights have been breached.